#[repr(C)]pub struct Color {

 This color is completely invisible and is often used as a default or for creating transparent backgrounds.

-Sourcepub const BLACK: Color
+Sourcepub const BLACK: Self

-pub const BLACK: Color
+pub const BLACK: Self

 Pure black color (0, 0, 0, 1).